infiniteopt/InfiniteOpt.jl/docs/src/guide/measure.md

 ## Expansion
 In a model, each measure records the integrand expression and an evaluation scheme that details the discretization scheme to approximate the integral.
-The model will not expand the measures until the transcription stage, at which a `JuMP.AbstractJuMPScalar` is created for each measure to represent how the measure is modeled in a transcription model based on the stored discretization scheme (see [Model Transcription](@ref transcription_docs) for details on transcription).
+The model will not expand the measures until the transformation stage, when a `JuMP.AbstractJuMPScalar` is created for each measure to represent how the measure is modeled in a transformed model based on the stored discretization scheme (see [Model Transcription](@ref transcription_docs) for details on transcription).
 Additional point variables will be created in the expansion process if the measure is evaluated at infinite parameter points that do not have corresponding point variables yet.

-Sometimes for extension purposes, one might want to expand a specific measure before reaching the transcription stage.
-Alternatively, one might want to use custom reformulation instead of the transcription encoded in this package, in which expanding measures will also be useful.
+Sometimes for extension purposes, one might want to expand a specific measure before reaching the transformation stage.
+Alternatively, one might want to use custom reformulation instead of those natively provided by InfiniteOpt, in which case, expanding measures will also be useful.
 This can be done using the [`expand`](@ref) function, which takes a [`MeasureRef`](@ref) object and returns a `JuMP.AbstractJuMPScalar` based on the [`AbstractMeasureData`](@ref).
 For example, suppose we want to integrate ``y^2`` in ``t``, with two supports ``t = 2.5`` and ``t = 7.5``.